artursapek/mondrian/README.md

 ## Supported Browsers

-Mondrian officially supports only the latest versions of Chrome, Firefox, and Safari.
+Mondrian officially supports only the latest desktop stable versions of Chrome, Firefox, and Safari.

 ## License